 We can classify links on your page as:

 External links are somewhat counter-intuitive to some people.
 Why would you want to drive visitors away from your site?
-There are 3 main reasons:
+There are three main reasons:

-I found sites to link to by doing a Google search for the terms I’m optimizing for, and linking to some of the best-ranked pages in the results.
+We found sites to link to by doing a Google search for the terms we’re optimizing for, and linking to some of the best-ranked pages in the results.

-Internal links, on the other hand, are useful for 2 reasons.
+Internal links, on the other hand, are useful for two reasons.